The Chinese pianist has inspired millions of young players around the globe through his outreach work

 Most importantly, he did not panic.
 His ability to stay calm is a real inspiration for pianists around the globe who are struggling with injury.
-“I had to stay positive and make things fun,” he explains in his interview inside the latest issue of Pianist.
+“I had to stay positive and make things fun,” he explains in his past interview inside issue 107 of Pianist.

 Still in his 30s, Lang Lang certainly has many years ahead of him as a top-level pianist.
 But what we do know is that he will continue to be a huge positive influence on the younger generations for much longer.

 Main image: © Olaf Heine